1000: Community Relations

 In no event will the use of school facilities and equipment be permitted:

-A. When the use would interfere with any class-related use;
+A. When the use would interfere with any class or District-related use;

-B. When the use would interfere with events sponsored by the school or school groups;
+B. When the use would interfere with events sponsored by the school, school groups, or the District;

-C. When the use would involve illegal activity;
+C. When the use would involve any illegal activity;

 D. When the organization or individual(s) involved have previously engaged in (or can reasonably be expected to engage in) any form of illegal discrimination or violence or when such organization or individual(s) advocate (or have a reputation for advocating) violence or rebellion against the United States, the State of Nebraska, or any political subdivision thereof;